Sandeepreddy2002/BlogCraft/README.md

 ## Overview

 A simple command-line and web-based note-taking application.
-Built using Node.js, Yargs, and Express.
+Built using Node.js, npm, and Express.
 ## Installation

 Clone the repository: